It’s the art of getting your company or business to the top of search engines organically.

 Ensuring your web pages will be found for your target keywords and supporting on-page content:

 On-page SEO is specifically search optimizing ALL of the appropriate elements on EACH of your web pages and or blog posts.
 This includes your text content, images, headings, Title tags, link text, meta descriptions and more.
 Yes, it should be different from page to page.
 Otherwise it can be considered redundant content which search engines do not like.

-- First and foremost, compile a list of keywords/phrases relevant to your business.
+- First and foremost, compile a list of keywords/phrases relevant to your business, products or services.

 - Keywords must appear in the right elements on your web pages.